 The field of paediatric hand surgery includes both traumatic and congenital surgery.
 This is an extremely varied area.
 Just some of the conditions treated include syndactlyly, brachial plexus, limb deficiency syndromes, as well as other syndromes affecting the hand and wrist.

-Dr Graham consults and operates on paediatric patients at Lady Cilento Children’s Hospital (South Brisbane), and John Flynn Private Hospital as well as at the Gold Coast University Hospital.
+Dr Graham consults and operates on paediatric patients at Queensland Children’s Hospital (formerly Lady Cilento Children’s Hospital), Pindara Private Hospital, John Flynn Private Hospital as well as at the Gold Coast University Hospital.